 How can I avoid being financially exploited by my POA?

 Financial exploitation is a becoming a major problem for many seniors in Colorado.
-At the Law Offices of Brady, McFarland & Lord, LLC, we understand that many seniors who have powers of attorney are interested in learning how to protect themselves from financial exploitation.
+At the Law Offices of Colorado Estate Planning Law Center, we understand that many seniors who have powers of attorney are interested in learning how to protect themselves from financial exploitation.
 We recommend for them to carefully examine their options and take the following factors into consideration when choosing their POA.

 Limit the capacity to act